 Over the years we have worked with organizations in many states and have had the chance to form some opinions about the choice of domicile for nonprofits.
-Some of the factors that have influenced our thoughts include states requiring mandatory audits, multiple agencies overseeing nonprofits, unclear statutes governing nonprofit corporations, and aggressive regulation.
+Some of the factors that have influenced our thoughts to include states requiring mandatory audits, multiple agencies overseeing nonprofits, unclear statutes governing nonprofit corporations, and aggressive regulation.

-A number states have implemented audit requirements that are quite burdensome for nonprofits.
+A number of states have implemented audit requirements that are quite burdensome for nonprofits.
 For example, Illinois requires charitable organizations that receive annual contributions of $300,000 or more to file an audited financial statement prepared by an independent CPA annually.
 According to the Council of Nonprofits, other states that require audits include California, Connecticut, Hawaii, Arkansas, Georgia, Florida, Kansas, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, New Hampshire, New Mexico, New York, New Jersey, North Carolina, Pennsylvania, Rhode Island, Tennessee, Virginia, Washington, and Wisconsin.
 Each state has different exceptions to the audit rule and some are more generous than others.

 Some will say audits promote transparency and should be required; however, nonprofit audits are also extremely expensive causing many organizations to choose to undergo a full audit only every other year or every three years with less expensive CPA reviews in the intervening years to conserve resources.
 Incorporating in a state that requires an annual audit robs the organization of this choice.